aliyeysides/openai-quickstart-ruby/README.md

 ## Setup

-1. If you don’t have Ruby installed, I recommend [install it with rbenv](https://github.com/rbenv/rbenv)
+1. If you don’t have Ruby 3.1.2 installed, I recommend you [install it with rbenv](https://github.com/rbenv/rbenv)

 2. Clone this repository